 1. Growth begins with clarity.

-The issue wasn’t the chai mixture.
-The honey was the real variable.
+The issue wasn’t the chai spice mixture.
+The honey was the real variable that caused the problem.
 Personal change often works the same way.
 The surface-level behaviors are rarely the root.
 Most of the time, the deeper driver has been running quietly in the background for years.

-2. Change becomes real when a new truth is acted upon.
+2. Change becomes real when a new truth is integrated and acted upon.

 People naturally hold on to familiar patterns.
-They feel predictable even when they are unhelpful.
+They feel predictable even when they are not helpful.
 The moment I actually reduced the sweetness, the spice came back.
 It helped the truth sink deeper.
-Understanding moves further when the heart integrates what the mind has already learned.
+Understanding moves further when the heart integrates what the mind has learned.

 3. Maturity requires finding the hidden element.